 This canon gathers the most foundational, influential, and culturally iconic texts that have shaped Western—and especially American—thought.
-It traces the arc of our intellectual tradition from ancient epics to contemporary reckonings, offering 100 Core works, 86 Companion texts for deeper exploration, and an Emergent List of 25 recent works that could achieve future canonical status.
+It traces the arc of our intellectual tradition from ancient epics to contemporary reckonings, offering 100 Core works, 100 Companion works for deeper exploration, and an Emergent List of 25 recent works that could achieve future canonical status.
 I originally assembled it as a personal reading plan, but I hope it serves others as a guide, reference, or shared resource for reading in community.
-Most entries are works of literature; where a text falls outside that category, I’ve noted its genre in parentheses.
+Most entries are works of literature; where a text falls outside that category, I’ve noted its genre in parentheses..

 Also see my American Canon (understanding the U.S. from many perspectives).